 There are many reports your property needs to run on a continuous basis in order to operate smoothly.
 The six reports listed will help you keep better track of your daily revenue and effectively manage your reservations.

-Cloudbeds property management system, called myfrontdesk, helps properties of all sizes easily create these reports.
+Cloudbeds property management system helps properties of all sizes easily create these reports.
 Managing a hotel includes a lot of moving parts, so having the tools to generate accurate reports is essential.